What you need to get started - Paper Craft

 If you are trying papercutting then Design Buddies have some fantastic paper cutting templates.
 These can be used for paper cutting by hand with a knife or for a cutting machine - more about cutting machines when we get to the wish list!

+I have 10 top tips for beginner card makers which you might find helpful.
 You can find all my paper craft ideas here , over the years I’ve shared ideas for cards, gift wrap, paper decorations, paper cutting by hand and much more.

 Ok, so let’s assume you are now in love with paper crafting; you are going to scrapbook your entire life, you’ve vowed never to buy a greeting card again or you are going to make a paper flower photo backdrop for your 3rd cousin once removed’s wedding day!
 Papercraft is your thing, you’re hooked!
 This is where it can get expensive.
 Just add things to your wish list and take it slowly.
 You do not have to have every paper craft gadget that ever comes out, no matter how pretty it is!
 Make sure all the family know what’s on your list so they can gradually get you bits and pieces at every gift giving opportunity.